ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 ## Queries

-Moving on to queries which aren't quite so uniform.
+Queries aren't quite so uniform.

 1. There are various types of `TResult`.
-2. They have specific *Where* and *OrderBy* requirements.
+2. They have specific operations such as *Where* and *OrderBy*.

 To handle these requirements we define three Query requests: